-Picasso Heirs Launch Digital Art Piece to Ride 'crypto' Wave
+Picasso Heirs Launch Digital Art Piece to Ride 'Crypto' Wave

 “I think it fits within Picasso’s legacies because we are paying tribute to him and his way of working, which was always being creative," he said.

-How quaint seem those days of yore when Picasso, as the legend has it, would simply sign his name to a piece of paper as payment for a restaurant meal — his autograph supposedly carrying a value far in excess of the cost of the food and drinks he had enjoyed.
+How quaint seem those days of yore when Picasso, as the legend has it, would simply doodle on a napkin as payment for a restaurant meal — his handiwork supposedly carrying a value far in excess of the cost of the food and drinks he had enjoyed.

 Some of the proceeds will be donated — one portion to a charity that aims to help overcome a shortage of nurses, and another to a nongovernmental organization that wants to help reduce carbon in the atmosphere.
 The NFTs will also come with music put together by Florian Picasso, who is a DJ and music producer, along with songwriter John Legend and rapper Nas.